Section Ten: 1 2

 Word Table Styles

-learn how to delete rows and columns, how to change the height and width,
+how to delete rows and columns, how to change the height and width, and how

-and how to create a table using the table dialogue box.
-The table you'll
+to create a table using the table dialogue box.
+The table you'll design will

 First, we'll create the blank table itself.
 So give yourself some space on your page by hitting the Enter key on your keyboard a few times.
 Type the heading for the table.
 Now click on the Insert tab at the top of Microsoft Word.